CalebKierum/Metal-By-Example-Swift/README.md

 # Metal By Example Swift 4

-This code is me coding along with the Metal Example book but with swift 4 in the latest version of XCode.
+This code is me going along with the Metal Example book but with swift 4.

-The origional code by the author can be found [here](https://github.com/metal-by-example/sample-code)
+The original code by the author can be found [here](https://github.com/metal-by-example/sample-code)

 I am mostly focusing on learning the graphics concepts in the book so my code design may be poor.
-Please let me know if you suggest any improvements!
+Please let me know if you have any suggested improvements!

 # Setup
 1. Create a single view swift application